brianstorti/brianstorti.github.io/_posts/2015-03-10-creating-a-rubygems-plugin.md

 One example is the `usage` method, that I probably don't need to explain.
 These information are shown when someone runs `gem help <command>`.
 You can check `gem help install` for an example of a very well documented command.

 In the [RubyGems website](http://guides.rubygems.org/plugins/) you can find a list of plugins.
 There are certainly hundreds more out there, but this is a good list to start with and see how things are done.

+# Update

+Since people seem to be more interested in building `RubyGems` plugins than I thought, I decided to create a plugin generator.
+You can find it on [my github](https://github.com/brianstorti/rubygems_plugin_generator).
+It's basically an automation for the things I covered here.